LibreSolar/bms-c1/manual/1-introduction.md

 # Introduction

-This technical specification describes the functions and requirements for a flexible open-source Battery Management System (BMS) suitable for various applications.
+The Libre Solar BMS C1 is a flexible Open Source Battery Management System (BMS) suitable for various applications.

+This manual describes the usage and most important functions of the BMS.
+Please visit [learn.libre.solar](https://learn.libre.solar) for general information about battery management systems, charge controllers and other devices for DC energy systems.

+Read this manual carefully and make sure you understand everything before starting with installation of the BMS.

+Same as the hardware and firmware of the BMS, also this manual is Open Source.
+If you find any errors or have suggestions for improvement, please contribute to [the repository on GitHub](https://github.com/LibreSolar/bms-c1/).

 ## Project background